Learn about retention policies and retention labels

 The outcome isn't which single retention policy or single retention label wins, but how long an item is retained (if applicable) and when an item is deleted (if applicable).
 These two actions are calculated independently from each other, from all the retention settings applied to an item.

-At a high level, you can be assured that retention always takes precedence over deletion, and the longest retention period wins.
+At a high level, you can be assured that retention always takes precedence over permanent deletion, and the longest retention period wins.
 These two simple rules always decide how long an item will be retained.

-There are a few more factors that determine when an item will be deleted, which include the delete action from a retention label always takes precedence over the delete action from a retention policy.
+There are a few more factors that determine when an item will be permanently deleted, which include the delete action from a retention label always takes precedence over the delete action from a retention policy.

 Use the following flow to understand the retention and deletion outcomes for a single item, where each level acts as a tie-breaker for conflicts, from top to bottom.
 If the outcome is determined by the first level because there are no further conflicts, there's no need to progress to the next level, and so on.

-Explanation for the four different levels:
+Explanation for the four different principles:

 A retention label (however it was applied) provides explicit retention in comparison with retention policies, because the retention settings are applied to an individual item rather than implicitly assigned from a container.
 This means that a delete action from a retention label always takes precedence over a delete action from any retention policy.

-Example: A document is subject to two retention policies that have a delete action of five years and ten years respectively, and also a retention label that has a delete action of seven years.
+Example for this third principle (label): A document is subject to two retention policies that have a delete action of five years and ten years respectively, and also a retention label that has a delete action of seven years.

-The document is deleted after seven years because the delete action from the retention label takes precedence.
+The document is permanently deleted after seven years because the delete action from the retention label takes precedence.

 When you have retention policies only: If a retention policy for a location is scoped to use an include configuration (such as specific users for Exchange email) that retention policy takes precedence over unscoped retention policies for the same location.

 An unscoped retention policy is where a location is selected without specifying specific instances.
-For example, Exchange email and the default setting of All recipients is an unscoped retention policy.
-Or, SharePoint sites and the default setting of All sites.
+For example, Exchange email and the default setting of all recipients is an unscoped retention policy.
+Or, SharePoint sites and the default setting of all sites.
 When retention policies are scoped, they have equal precedence at this level.

-The email message is deleted after five years because the deletion action from the scoped retention policy takes precedence over the unscoped retention policy.
+The email message is permanently deleted after five years because the deletion action from the scoped retention policy takes precedence over the unscoped retention policy.

-When this document will be deleted can't be determined at this level because both retention policies are scoped.
+When this document will be permanently deleted can't be determined at this level because both retention policies are scoped.

 An item has the following retention settings applied to it: